Shashidharpatil96/Docker-Practice/README.md

-# Docker-Practice
+# Docker-Practice🐳
-Practicing Docker on my previous projects.
+Practicing Docker With my previous projects(weather-report-app).
 This repo contaions step by step procedure of dockerizing angular application.